novascream/chacha2020ImageEncryption_using_compute_shader/README.md

 - A **systems + GPU compute** exploration
 - A practical implementation of **stream ciphers on programmable GPU hardware**
 - A foundation for building high-performance encryption tooling
+- For now the system can encrypt upto 200-500mbs/s  in rtx 3050 6GB Vram